gscanlon21/notes/content/software/linux/_index.md

   - **/dev/null**

-    Can be piped to to detroy any data
+    Can be piped to to destroy any data

 - **/etc** - Configuration